krishinparikh/chess/README.md

             if move is pseudolegal & Player's king is not in check afterwards: append move to Piece legal move set
 ```

+## Terminology
+- **Legal Moves**: Legal moves in standard chess
+- **Pseudolegal Moves**: Legal moves for a piece excluding moves that fail to address being in check
+- **Vision Squares**: Squares that a piece can "see" but may or may not legally be able to move to